 Cloud-based ADR projects allow a remote server or EMS to act as a central hub for receiving DR event signal from the utility DRAS and then execute DR strategies for one or more facilities across on a campus or a region (city, country).
 Cloud-based ADR projects are being increasingly adopted by ADR technology vendors, service providers, and aggregators because of their attractive cost efficiencies of scale of a central server over localized server and controls at individual facility sites.
 On the other hand, cloud-based solutions create stranded asset risks for PG&E in the event a customer is no longer connected to the cloud or if the relationship with the vendor or aggregator is terminated.

-To manage stranded asset risk, vendors and aggregators using cloud-based equipment must provide the customer and PG&E with a written instructions detailing how the local DRAS client can be reconfigured to receive a signal directly from the PG&E DRAS and execute DR strategies at the customer site in the event that the cloud base service is terminated.
+To manage stranded asset risk, vendors and aggregators using cloud-based equipment for customer with greater than 499 kW demand must provide the customer and PG&E with a written instructions detailing how the local DRAS client can be reconfigured to receive a signal directly from the PG&E DRAS and execute DR strategies at the customer site in the event that the cloud base service is terminated.

 Additionally, stranded asset testing is required to ensure the local DRAS client can communicate with the DRAS without the third party cloud.
 Customers must have full access to the Auto-DR client device in the absence of third party assistance or intervention.
 If, as part of the plan, additional hardware (e.g. external DRAS client) and programming services are required, the vendor or aggregator must provide them to the customer during project installation.
 These additional hardware and programming services are eligible for ADR incentives.
 Stranded asset testing is typically completed during the first installation to verify direct DRAS communication capability.
 PG&E reserves the right to conduct additional testing at their discretion.